OrenYuval/DataCleaningProject/README.md

 -- First of all we need to ensure there are no null values in the new table we're building --

 -- From the first inquiry of the valuse in the tables I found out there is only 1 null value which will be omitted afterwards --
--- Besides that only product no. 627 has null values in the trxdate column, though we might be able to find this value by extracting the excahnge rate of this product --
+-- Besides that only id no. 627 has null values in trxdate column, though we might find this value by extracting the excahnge rate of this product --
 -- Later on we will compare it to other products with the same rate and weekday and find out that way the rexdate --

 select min(id), max(id) from dbo.DataCorrections2
-min_id=1, max_id=1000

 ---- I created another table which contains all the numbers from 1 to 1000. --
 ---- Since there are 854 distinct ids between 1 and 1000 it means there are many missing numbers in the ID column --